github/codeql-coding-standards/change_notes/2024-02-21-fix-reported-fp-a4-7-1.md

 - `A4-7-1` -  `IntegerExpressionLeadToDataLoss.ql`:
     - Address reported FP in #396.
 Exclude shift operations guarded to prevent undefined behavior that could lead to dataloss.
+- `INT34-C` - `ExprShiftedbyNegativeOrGreaterPrecisionOperand.ql`:
+  - Format the alert message according to the style-guide.